Yordan Alvarez Player Props: Astros vs. Phillies

 Yordan Alvarez At The Plate

-- Alvarez leads Houston in total hits (19) this season while batting .253 with nine extra-base hits.
+- Alvarez leads Houston with 21 hits, batting .269 this season with 10 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 91st, his on-base percentage ranks 39th, and he is 26th in the league in slugging.
+- He ranks 60th in batting average, 25th in on base percentage, and 20th in slugging among the qualified hitters in MLB action.

-- In 15 of 20 games this season (75.0%), Alvarez has reached via hit, and that includes multiple hits twice.
+- Alvarez will look to extend his four-game hitting streak.
+He's batting .250 with two homers during his last games.

-- In 13 games this year (65.0%), Alvarez has picked up an RBI, and in eight of those games (40.0%) he had more than one.
+- Alvarez has an RBI in 13 of 21 games this season, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.